libgd/libgd/src/readme.txt

-                      color index in the image specified, sets its RGB values to those requested (255 is the maximum for each), and returns the index of the new color table entry.
-When creating a new image, the first time you invoke this function, you are setting the background color for that image.
+                      color index in the image specified, sets its RGB values to those requested (255 is the maximum for each), and returns the index of the new color table entry, or an RGBA value in the case of a truecolor image; in either case you can then use the returned value as a parameter to drawing functions.
+When creating a new palette-based image, the first time you invoke this function, you are setting the background color for that image.